Bluetooth-Compose/Bluetooth-Compose/README.md

 ## It's all about communication!

-So we've registered the following domains, and engaged a graphic artist to create the logo:
+So we've registered the following domains (no websites yet!), and engaged a graphic artist to create the logo:

 ```
 - bluetooth-compose.com